CSC207-UofT/course-project-group-50/phase1/design_document.md

 Steve: Implemented `SurpriseTile`, `Card` and `CardDeck` in the entities layer.
 Plan on adding additional features to `SurpriseTile`, GUI, and cleaning up the code.

+Danny: Implemented `AuctionTile` in the entities layer and expanded `PropertyManager` in the use-cases.
+Plan on assisting implementing the GUI as well as cleaning up the code.